nanoutils/nanoutils/docs/docs/methods.md

 ## `always`

-Always returns the same value as is passed as an argument
+Returns function which always returns a specified value

 ```js
 import { always } from 'nanoutils'